Estimated reading time: 4 minutes

 Do you begin with your birth?
 With a description of your parents, or maybe even your grandparents?

-With the first notable thing you did?
-With the biggest crisis point in your life, and then go back to the beginning?
+How about beginning with the first notable thing you did?
+Or starting off with the biggest crisis point in your life, and then going back to the beginning?

-While there is no single “best” way to start an autobiography, there are different approaches.
+There is no single “best” way to start an autobiography.
+But there are different approaches.
 The key is to find the one that works best for your story.

 How to start an autobiography: 4 examples

 Here are excerpts showing four interesting ways that have been used to open an autobiography.
 One author uses his birth name to foreshadow the life that lies ahead; one paints a simple sketch of his parents; one talks about the beliefs that shaped him; and one reflects on the influence of chance.

 In the opening paragraph of Long Walk to Freedom: The Autobiography of Nelson Mandela, the former President of South Africa hints at the tumultuous life he must face:

 Apart from life, a strong constitution, and an abiding connection to the Thembu royal house, the only thing my father bestowed upon me at birth was a name, Rolihlahla.
 In Xhosa, Rolihlahla literally means “pulling the branch of a tree,” but its colloquial meaning more accurately would be “trouble maker.”
 I do not believe that names are destiny or that my father somehow divined my future, but in later years, friends and relatives would ascribe to my birth name the many storms I have both caused and weathered.

 In Take Me Home, singer-songwriter John Denver uses only a few words to sketch a portrait of his parents: